Aref-Akminasi/aws-developer-associate/DynamoDB.md

 ## DynamoDB - Local Secondary Index (LSI)

-- Alternative Sort Key for your table (same partition key as the sort table)
+- Alternative Sort Key for your table
+- Has same partition key as the sort table
 - Up to 5 LSI's per table
 - Must be defined at table creation time
 - Use a Local Secondary Index (LSI) when you need to query with a different sort key but share the same partition key as the primary key.